Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 11.04.2019 20:39:00

-10 ingenious tips for losing weight
+10 brilliant tips for losing weight

-Modern scientific information on the topic of sexual development for the Russian-speaking population is practically absent, and what is offered on the pages of magazines, websites, forums, various publications is a repetition of the same old dogmas of medicine, backward, untrue information.
+Modern scientific information on the topic of sexual development for the Russian-speaking population is practically absent, and what is offered on the pages of magazines, websites, forums, and various publications is a repetition of the same old dogmas of medicine, backward, untrue information.

-The first year after menarche is 23-90 days;
+The first year after menarche – 23-90 days;

 Fourth year – 24-50 days;

-The seventh year is 27-38 days.
+Seventh year – 27-38 days.

 Lack of menstruation for 6 months or more;